ericmjl/protein-systematic-characterization/experiments/20160805-mutagenesis/20160829-gradient-pcr.md

 ![gel1](./20160831-gradient-pcr-gel-1.jpg)

-Interpretation of gel: let's take a look at whether there's an optimal temperature for each PCR reaction.
+Interpretation of both gels: let's take a look at whether there's an optimal temperature for each PCR reaction.

 PB2 Part 1: 68ºC
 PB2 Part 2: <62ºC.
 For future use, punt it and just use 58ºC.